hivestreaming/HiveJS-Interceptor/README.md

  Override XMLHttpRequest with HiveXMLHttpRequest HiveXMLHttpRequest implements the same API, and evaluates the requested url.
- If the url matches a live video (metadata, audio, video) it will forward the request to the content script through postMessage api.
+ If the url matches a live video (metadata, audio, video) it will forward the request to the content script through Hive Plugin.

  If the request is not a live video, it will be resolved using the original XMLHttpRequest